How to Grow Lobularia Maritima Flowers in Your Garden

 For earlier planting, start the seeds off indoors about six to eight weeks before your final spring frost.
 Once the seedlings have emerged and have a couple of pairs of leaves, they can be planted outside.

-In warmer regions, seeds can be sown directly into the ground after that last frost.
-However, the soil needs to have reached a minimum temperature of 60ºF (16ºC).
+Seeds can be sown directly into the ground after that last frost in warmer regions.
+However, the soil must have reached a minimum temperature of 60ºF (16ºC).

-At nurseries, you’ll typically find Alyssum Carpet of Snow being sold as a bedding plant.
-This provides a quicker way to get some instant color into your borders or displays.
+You’ll typically find Alyssum Carpet of Snow being sold as a bedding plant at nurseries.
+This provides a quicker way to get instant color into your borders or displays.
 Again, make sure the last spring frost has finished before planting out.

-Before planting Alyssum Carpet of Snow, you can engineer the soil to get the best results.
+Before planting Alyssum Carpet of Snow, you can engineer the soil for the best results.
 Remove all traces of weeds from the soil and rake it over.
-Add in some organic matter such as compost to help boost the nutrients in the soil.
+Add some organic matter, such as compost, to help boost the nutrients in the soil.

-If you’re planting Alyssum Carpet of Snow as part of a border or display, account for its mature size.
+Suppose you’re planting an Alyssum Carpet of Snow as part of a border or display; account for its mature size.
 This helps make sure that the other plants have enough space as well.

 Alyssum Carpet of Snow thrives best in loose, well-draining soils.
 Ideally, these should be chalky, loamy, or sandy.
 These annuals are drought-tolerant but still like some moisture in their growing medium.
 Alyssum Carpet of Snow prefers soils with a neutral pH of around 6.0 to 7.0.